reactjs/react.dev/content/docs/hooks-reference.md

 >Note
 >
 >React guarantees that `dispatch` function identity is stable and won't change on re-renders.
-This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.
+This is why it is safe to omit it from the `useEffect` or `useCallback` dependency list.

 #### Specifying the initial state {#specifying-the-initial-state}